jkone27/todo-mvc-feliz-htmx/README.md

  app in [F#](https://dotnet.microsoft.com/en-us/languages/fsharp) + [Feliz.ViewEngine.HTMX](https://github.com/Zaid-Ajaj/Feliz.ViewEngine.Htmx) and [HTMX](https://htmx.org/) library, implemented as a single `.fsx` fsharp interactive script.

+Inspired by [TODO MVC HTMX](https://github.com/rajasegar/todomvc-htmx) still have to finalize the implementation.

  So it's essentially a full-stack app in 1 file :) more or less.

 ## How to run